-Step # Description • 1 Download and unzip the ROR1_5P35GUI.ZIP into a temporary directory.
-2 Open the temporary directory and run (double-dick) CCRSetup.exe to begin the installation.
+Step # Description ~ 1 Download and unzip the ROR1_5P36GUI.ZIP into a temporary directory.
+2 Open the temporary directory and run (double-click) CCRSetup.exe to begin the installation.
 Important Note: You must have administrator rights on the application server to execute the installation program (CCRSetup.exe).

 Step # Description ~ 4 Click [Next] to continue the installation.
-The Select Destination Location dialog displays: 🚰 Setup - Clinical Case Registries Select Destination Location Where should Clinical Case Registries be installed?
+The Select Destination Location dialog displays: 🛱 Setup - Clinical Case Registries Select Destination Location Where should Clinical Case Registries be installed?
 Setup will install Clinical Case Registries into the following folder.
 To continue, click Next.
 If you would like to select a different folder, click Browse.
-2:\Program Files (x86)\VistA\Clinical Case Registries Browse At least 15.8 MB of free disk space is required. < Back Next > Cancel Figure 4 - Setup Wizard Directory Confirmation
+C:\Program Files (x86)\VistA\Clinical Case Registries Browse At least 15.8 MB of free disk space is required. < Back Next > Cancel Figure 4 - Setup Wizard Directory Confirmation

-Step # Description v 5 Select the directory in which to install the CCR GUI.
+Step # Description ~ 5 Select the directory in which to install the CCR GUI.
 We recommend that you accept the default directory: c:\Program Files (x86)\VistA\Clinical Case Registries\.
 Browse To select a different location, click [Browse] and select the directory.
-Dext> Click [Next] to continue the installation.
-The Select Start Menu Folder dialog displays: Setup - Clinical Case Registries Select Start Menu Folder Where should Setup place the program's shortcuts?
-Setup will create the program's shortcuts in the following Start Menu folder.
+Wext> Click [Next] to continue the installation.
+The Select Start Menu Folder dialog displays: Select Start Menu Folder Uplace the program's shortcuts?
+Where should Setup place the program's shortcuts in the following Start Menu folder.
 To continue, click Next.
-If you would like to select a different folder, click Browse. < Back Next> Cancel Figure 5 - Select Start Menu Folder 6 We recommend that you accept the default directory: Clinical Case Registries.
+If you would like to select a different folder, click Browse Figure 5 - Select Start Menu Folder 6 We recommend that you accept the default directory: Clinical Case Registries.
 Browse To select a different location, click [Browse] and select the directory.
-Click [Next] to continue the installation.
+Next> Click [Next] to continue the installation.

 Step # Description ~

 The Select Additional Tasks dialog appears:

 Registries

 Select Additional Tasks Which additional tasks should be performed?

 Select the additional tasks you would like Setup to perform while installing Clinical Case Registries, then click Next.

 Additional icons:

-<back next=""> Cancel</back>
+< B ack Next> Cancel

 Figure 6 - Select Additional Tasks

-Step # Description v 7 If you want a desktop icon, leave the checkbox checked; otherwise, clear the checkbox.
-Image: Sector Sec Setup - Clinical Case Registries Ready to Install Setup is now ready to begin installing Clinical Case Registries on your computer.
-Click Install to continue with the installation, or click Back if you want to review or change any settings.
-Destination location: C:\Program Files (x86)\VistA\Clinical Case Registries Start Menu folder: Clinical Case Registries Additional tasks: Additional icons: Create a desktop icon < Back Install Cancel Figure 7 - Ready to Install 8 Review the installation settings and click [Install] to proceed.
-The Wizard finishes the installation and a confirmation screen displays:
+Step # Description ~

+7 If you want a desktop icon, leave the checkbox checked; otherwise, clear the checkbox.
+Image: Sector Sect

+The Ready to Install dialog displays:

+Setup is now ready to begin installing Clinical Case Registries on your computer.

+Destination location: C:\Program Files (x86)\VistA\Clinical Case Registries Start Menu folder: Clinical Case Registries Additional tasks: Additional icons: Create a desktop icon

+A Sack Install Cancel

+Figure 7 - Ready to Install

+8 The Wizard finishes the installation and a confirmation screen displays:

+8 Additional icons: Create a desktop icon